MagnusArxNilsen/Maths/REAL-NUMBERS.md

 ## The Zero

 The zero: limit with no range.
-You only divide by ranges.
+You only divide by range.